 |Jochen Weise* (1956) – Member of Supervisory Board

 Jochen Weise graduated in Law from Universities of Bochum and Bonn, Germany.
 He has been in non-executive positions as Supervisory Board member of Verbundnetzgas AG in Leipzig, Germany since December 2014 and as Senior Advisor Energy Infrastructure Investments at Allianz Capital Partners in London since November 2010.
 Previously, he was member of the Management Board, between April 2004 - August 2010, Executive Vice President Gas Supply&Trading, between January 2003 - March 2004, at E.ON Ruhrgas AG, and Director Commercial Sales at Deutsche Shell GmbH, between April 1998 - December 2001.

-Jochen Weise was elected as member of OMV Petrom Supervisory Board by the Ordinary General Meeting of Shareholders dated April 25, 2017.
+Jochen Weise was appointed as member of OMV Petrom Supervisory Board as of 1 November 2016.

 Curriculum vitae - Jochen Weise (PDF, 158,2 KB)